aswinks123/Helm/Helm-Complete-Projects/Helm_Project_Build_from_Basic_to_Advanced_Concepts/Stage-4-Loops/README.md

 # 😋 What we will learn in Stage-4

-1. What are Loops (range) in Helm templating
+1. What are loops (range) in Helm templating

 2. How to use looping